digital-peaks/web-aoa/r/r_documentation.md

 ```

 If a pretrained model is provided it get validated.
 It is checked if it only uses the bands provided by Sentinel-2A imagery as predictors.
-If all parameters are valid and all nessesary files are present in the corresponding job folder the script will beginn retrieveing the Sentinel-2A imagery.
+If all parameters are valid and all nessesary files are present in the corresponding job folder the script beginns retrieveing the Sentinel-2A imagery.

 # Data acquisition
 The retrieval of Sentinel-2A imagery is performed using a spatio temporal asset catalog (STAC) and its API.
 The script retrieves the Sentinel-2A imagery from https://earth-search.aws.element84.com/v0.
 Images are retrieved from the ```sentinel-s2-l2a-cogs``` collection which contains Sentinel-2A images in a cloud optimized form.
 If datasets are found which comply to the criteria set in the job_param.json (timeframe, area of interest, cloud cover, etc.) a collection of these items is created.